Sima Wei

-Sima Wei (司馬瑋) (271 – 26 July 291), courtesy name Yandu (彥度), formally Prince Yin of Chu (楚隱王), was an imperial prince during Jin Dynasty (266–420) and was the second of the eight princes commonly associated with the War of the Eight Princes.
+Sima Wei (司馬瑋) (271 – 26 July 291), courtesy name Yandu (彥度), formally Prince Yin of Chu (楚隱王), was an imperial prince during the Western Jin dynasty and was the second of the eight princes commonly associated with the War of the Eight Princes.

 Life

-Sima Wei was the fifth son of Jin's founding emperor Emperor Wu, by his concubine Consort Shen.
-On 5 October 277, when he was about 6 years old, he was created the Prince of Shiping (始平王).
+Sima Wei was the fifth son of Jin's founding emperor Emperor Wu, by his concubine Consort Shen; his elder full-brother Sima Jing, Prince Huai of Chengyang, had died in 270 before he was born.
+On 5 October 277, when he was about 6 years old, he was created the Prince of Shiping (始平王); his younger full-brother Sima Ai was also born in that year.
 Late in his father's reign, on 22 December 289, he was created the Prince of Chu and charged with the military commands of Jing Province (荊州, modern Hubei and Hunan).
-After his father died in May 290, his brother Crown Prince Zhong ascended the throne as Emperor Hui.
+After his father died in May 290, his half-brother Crown Prince Zhong ascended the throne as Emperor Hui.
 Empress Dowager Yang's father Yang Jun was regent, but many people were dissatisfied with his hold on power.
 One of those was Emperor Hui's wife Empress Jia Nanfeng, and she entered into a conspiracy with Sima Wei, among others, to overthrow Yang Jun.
-In 291, Sima Wei returned to the capital Luoyang with his troops, and soon a coup happened.
+In 291, Sima Wei returned to the capital Luoyang with his troops, and soon a coup happened in April.